 Patients will be able to resume their normal routine after about 3 days.
 During recovery, minimal pain and bruising around the ears is expected.
 After a few days, bandages are replaced with light dressing.
 Sleeping on the ears should be avoided during this time.
 Shampoo use is also limited during the initial recovery period.

 Quick Facts About Otoplasty

-- Moves prominent ears closer to the head or reduce ear size.
+- Moves prominent ears closer to the head, reduces/enlarges ear size, or repositions ears.